giladkr/write-ups/hxp-2021/caBalS_puking/README.md

 4118872 signal-2021-11-30-00-18-47.backup
 ```

-I modified the python tool `decrypt_frame` function to store each decrypted frame raw data.
+I modified the function `decrypt_frame` in the python tool, to store each decrypted frame raw data.

 ```python
 decrypted_frames = [] 				# ADDED